 Tip 1: Avoid washing too much of your colored hair

 If you have dyed your blondes to brown, you must not wash them frequently.
 Remember that colored strands do not need too much washing.
 Once you have colored them, you have to wait for two days and then shampoo them.
-Like if you have dyed them on 25-04-2022, wash them after taking a gap of two days.
+Like if you dyed and wash them after taking a gap of two days.
 Frequent washing makes the color uneven looking and brings a greenish hue as well.

 Tip 2: Take special care